kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 Use the blog schedule field in the Feature Blog view on the tracking board to assign a publication date.

 Feature blog publication usually starts the day after the release.
 The release blog goes out on same day as the release and the first feature blog typically goes out the day after the release.
 The rest of the blogs are published one-at-a-time, typically at a rate of two to three posts weekly.
-Depending on how many feature blogs you have, you may want to publish one per day after the release.
+Depending on how many feature blogs you have, you may want to publish one per day after the release (excluding weekends).
 In general, all feature blogs should be published within month of the release day.

 > Note that blog PRs in k/website are dated, and automation will publish future-dated entries.
 This enables a PR process decoupled from blog publication date.
-Once a blog has passed the review process it can be merged and will be published on the date on the blog.
+Once a blog has passed the review process and its after the release day, the PR can be merged and will be published on the date on the blog.

 **Communicate the planned publish date to SIG Docs and the owner of the feature blog**.
 Notify the author in the PR and Slack channels: `#sig-docs-blog`, `#sig-docs` about the schedule.
 The communications team will assist in coordinating and publishing the feature blogs on schedule.
 > See example [here](https://github.com/kubernetes/website/pull/41924), "this article is scheduled for the 21th of August".